-You can find out whether an installation finished by looking up the entry in the INSTALL file (#9.7) for that installation (use the Install File Print option).
+You can find out whether an installation finished by looking up the entry in the INSTALL (#9.7) file for that installation (use the Install File Print option).
 You should check whether an installation completed successfully or not.
-If the install completed successfully, the STATUS field in the INSTALL file (#9.7) entry will be set to "Install Completed."
-If the install errored out, the STATUS field in the INSTALL file (#9.7) entry will still be set to "Install Started."
+If the install completed successfully, the STATUS field in the INSTALL (#9.7) file entry is set to "Install Completed."
+If the install errored out, the STATUS field in the INSTALL (#9.7) file entry is still set to "Install Started."
 If it errored out, you need to find out what went wrong, and restart the installation.